Salobreña - Beautiful Whitewashed Village Perched on a Rock

 Here there is a small kiosk where you can buy drinks, and two of the town's biggest supermarkets are right next door.

-Typical Festivities of Salobreña – Activities and Dates
+Typical Festivities of Salobreña

 Virgin of the Rosary

-Dates: 7-8 OctoberThe Virgen del Rosario is the patron saint of Salobreña.
-This festivity is celebrated with a traditional pilgrimage on the beach, concerts at the Castle, and a craft market in the Paseo de las Flores.
+The Virgen del Rosario is the Patroness of Salobreña, and her festival is celebrated with a traditional pilgrimage on the beach, concerts at the Nasrid castle, and a craft market on the Paseo de las Flores.

-Addresses and Useful Telephone Numbers
+Useful Addresses and Telephone Numbers

 Salobreña Tourist Office